-If you are looking for a new piece of art and you want something that is equal parts eye-catching and awe-inspiring, along with a piece that will generate conversation; then you definitely want to look into inquiring a piece of Byzantine or Byzantine-inspired Mosaics.
 The wondrous thing about mosaic artwork is the lack of limitations for displaying your art.
-You are not limited to the highly popular wall hangings or even display pieces tucked on shelves but instead think to install a piece of Byzantine mosaic art into your backyard pool, your existing backsplash in the kitchen or even within the tiles of your flooring.
+You can install Byzantine mosaic art into your backyard pool, your existing backsplash in the kitchen or even within the tiles of your flooring.

 Before committing to Byzantine Mosaic artwork, it should be understood just what mosaic pieces are, where did the Byzantine Mosaic period originate and the type of pieces that can be found and also, where you can display such pieces in subtle or eye-catching ways.
 If you are not sure if you want to use Byzantine mosaic designs in your home, then there are other types that can be used in the same way to inspire and showcase part of your personality.

 What exactly constitutes mosaic art?
 Does it refer to the images presented or the colors used?
 Actually, mosaic art is an artwork that has been created using tessera joined together to display a pattern, image or portrait.
 Tessera could come from pebbles or stones, concrete, glass or a combination of all of them to create works of art.

 Want to see an example of a pattern created using mosaic art?
 Check out how images are transformed using small hard materials:

 Mosaic art is subjective and can be used to transform an ordinary image into something magical.
 Accomplished mosaic artists can also use pictures from a gathering to create mosaic portraits of loved ones such as the following examples: